hedning/nix-bash-completions/README.md

 Some arguments support several types of input, but due to bash's limited completion system only exposes one type at a time.
 For instance `nix eval <tab>` will give you the default completion which is attribute paths, but `nix eval ./<tab>` will give you file completion (as store paths are valid input).
 If you aren't getting file completion on an option or argument which support it when starting off with `./`, `~/` or `/` please report it in an issue and it should be fixed promptly.
 Another example is `nix run --file channel:<tab>` which will complete channel names instead of files.

+## Completing attribute paths to packages

+The preferred way to reference a package in Nix is by attribute path, not by name.
+Attribute paths look like this `nixos.mplayer` or `nixos.gnome.gedit`, where `nixos` is a collection of all packages.
+If `<tab>` results in eg. something like `nixos` you'll need to manually add a `.` to access the packages available in `nixos`.

+When using `nix-env` it's best to always add the `--attr` or `-A` flag as `nix-env` defaults to looking up packages by name which aren't completed fully (this is a legacy problem, the new `nix` command only works on attribute paths by default).

 Completion of attribute paths is context aware, so eg. `nix-env -i -f some/path/ -A <tab>` complete paths in `./some/path/default.nix`.
 It will also pick up `default.nix` or `shell.nix` in the current directory for `nix-build -A` and `nix-shell -A`.
 Things like `nix-shell -I nixpkgs=. -p <tab>` is also supported.

 ## Installation and dependencies